CDOT-CV/jpo-utils/docs/Storage_Management.md

 ## Change MongoDB Data Retention Time
 By default all collections in the default mongoDB are only retained for a set time window.
 Depending on deployment requirements, a shorter retention window may be desirable to reduce storage costs and improve database query speeds.
 Data retention is managed by adjusting TTL's on collections in mongoDB.
 Below are instructions to adjust the data retention of an existing mongoDB deployment.

 1) There are currently two environment variables that configure the data retention duration in mongoDB.
 The `MONGO_DATA_RETENTION_SECONDS` variable configures the number of seconds that data generated within the system should be retained for.
-Similarly, he `MONGO_ASN_RETENTION_SECONDS` variable configures the number of seconds that raw ASN.1 data should be retained for.
+Similarly, the `MONGO_ASN_RETENTION_SECONDS` variable configures the number of seconds that raw ASN.1 data should be retained for.
 By default Mongo Data is retained for 60 days, while ASN.1 data is configured for 24 hours.
 To change the data retention window, modify the .env file in the jpo-utils repo, or parent module and provide new values for these variables
 ```
 MONGO_DATA_RETENTION_SECONDS=604800 # 1 week
 MONGO_ASN_RETENTION_SECONDS=3600 # 1 Hour